reframejs/reframe/plugins/create/starters/react-sql/readme.md

    ~~~
    </details>

-2. Create a new app with the `react-sql` starter.
+2. Create a new app with the `react-sql` starter:
    ~~~shell
    $ reframe create react-sql
    ~~~

-3. Build and serve the app.
+3. Build and serve the app:
    ~~~shell
    $ cd my-react-sql/
    $ reframe dev